 Think about the number of employees in your company and how much they consume – from a resources perspective.
 Even if you’ve got a small team, these numbers can quickly add up.

 Today’s offices need to adopt sustainable principles, not only to save money in the short term but more importantly, our future environment.
-You have the opportunity to furnish your space with sustainable high-quality products that last a lifetime.
+You have the opportunity to furnish your space with sustainable high-quality office desks, chairs and furniture products that last a lifetime.
 One of the easiest ways to do this is to buy through custom furniture designers who make their products consciously.

 Here are some five simple tips to make your office more ecofriendly.

 It’s easy to reach for a fresh sheet of paper when the previous one is only half full.
 What about that weekly team lunch where it’s just easier to use paper plates and plastic utensils.
 To see change, there needs to be a shift in perspective.
 These little changes go a long way.
 Do it together, as a team.

 A great way to save energy is replacing your traditional bulbs with energy-efficient LEDs.
 They have a lower wattage, a longer lifespan, and have zero UV emissions.
 LEDs come in a wide range of styles, so you don’t have to choose between performance and aesthetics.

 Encourage your staff to utilise stand-by power modes when they’re not at their office workstations.
 There’s no need for screensavers or monitors to stay on overnight.
 It’s wasting energy for no reason.
 When in use, turn down the brightness settings.

 Laptops use up to five times less energy than a desktop computer.
 With cloud storage becoming the norm, there’s less need for a big, clunky monitor.
 Switch your team over to laptops if they haven’t already.
 This also helps your team move between workstations.